return/branca/README.md

 `cargo build`

 # Testing
-`cargo test --examples`
+`cargo test`

 # Contributing
 Contributions and patches are welcome!
 Fork this repository, add your changes and send a PR.

-Before you send a PR, make sure you run `cargo test --examples` first to check if your changes pass the tests.
+Before you send a PR, make sure you run `cargo test` first to check if your changes pass the tests.

 If you would like to fix a bug or add a enhancement, please do so in the issues section and provide a short description about your changes.